Foods That Fight Depression: Add These 12 Things To Your Diet

 What to eat for folate consumption

-Folate, also known as folic acid, is a nutrient that is necessary for brain development.
+Folate, also known as folic acid, is a nutrient that is necessary for brain function and development.
 It is often the focus of a pregnant woman’s diet and is believed to play a role in preventing mental health issues.
 Foods that contain a lot of folates are dark green, leafy vegetables like romaine lettuce, asparagus, and spinach.
 Other options include beans, eggs, peanuts, and fresh fruits.
 Whole grains and seafood also contain good amounts of this nutrient.
 If you find yourself unable to consume enough of this nutrient from food sources, it is commonly consumed via supplements.

 Ilona Titova/EyeEm